 Neighbourhood Week was the brainchild of the Shirley-Papanui Community Board (now known as the Papanui-Innes Community Board), which held the first event in 1998.
-It is a popular event that has grown from year to year and is promoted by the Christchurch City Council.
+This popular event has grown from year to year and is promoted by the Council.
 Three years ago we extended the event for the whole summer after feedback from our applicants and it is now known as Summer with your neighbours.

 Download your Summer with your neighbours invitations.
 Fill them out and send them around the community for your event.